telerik/reporting-docs/knowledge-base/how-to-remove-trial-message.md

 ---
 title: How to Upgrade Trial to Licensed Version
-description: This tutorial explains in details how to upgrade your Telerik trial to a licensed version of Telerik Reporting
+description: This tutorial explains in detail how to upgrade your Telerik trial to a licensed version of Telerik Reporting
 type: how-to
 page_title: How to Remove the Trial Message After the License is Purchased
 slug: how-to-remove-trial-message